Statsketball Returns: Submissions for the Annual Sports Analytics Contest Opens March 15

 - In the “Build Your Own Bracket”: Draft Challenge, students have 224 draft points to assemble their cohort of teams from the seeded participants.

-The sports industry uses analysis to increase revenue, improve player performance and the team’s quality of play, prevent injury, predict outcomes and much more.
+The basketball and other college and professional athletics rely increasingly on sports analytics to increase revenue, improve player performance and the team’s quality of play, prevent injury, predict outcomes and much more.
 Sports analysts are in high demand, since teams have developed entire departments dedicated to analyzing statistics to give them a competitive advantage.